Employment Opportunities for Undergraduates

 Chemistry stockroom: Two students are hired to work in our chemical stockroom each semester.
 These students learn valuable skills in bench chemistry, including the preparation of solutions, maintenance of equipment, safety concerns, and the disposal of chemical waste.

 Chemistry Department Tutors: The Department collaborates with the Chemistry Club in identifying and hiring chemistry majors to be tutors for students enrolled in both sequences of general chemistry and organic chemistry.
-Please contact Dr. Pat Desrochers, Chair of the Department of Chemistry, for more information.
+Please contact Dr. Patrick Desrochers, Chair of the Department of Chemistry, for more information.